mtmanning93/craft-front/README.md

 #### Bug Report

 The next template created was the bug report.
-Whilst building the application and carrying out manual testing to check each components acceptance criteria was met, occassionally, I would notice a 'Bug'.
-In order to keep the development flow I would create bug reports and add them to the list of issues, preventing being side tracked.
+Whilst building the application and carrying out manual testing to check each component's acceptance criteria was met, occasionally, I would notice a 'Bug'.
+In order to keep the development flow I would create bug reports and add them to the list of issues, preventing being sidetracked.
 The bug reports were then addressed when the priority to do so was high, for example, when labeled a 'Must Have' within the current iteration.